 The three classes of routing protocols are:

-- Distance Vector– To find the best path to a remote network the distance vector routing protocol uses the distance.
-Every time a packet goes through a router is called a hop.
-The best route is the route with the least number of hops to the network.
+- Distance Vector– Distance vector routing protocol finds the best path to a remote network by using the relative distance.
+Each time when a packet passes through a router is referred as a hop.
+The best route is the route which has the lowest number of hops to the network.
 RIP and EIGRP are the examples of the Distance vector routing protocols.

 - Link State– It is also known as shortest path first, in which each router creates three separate tables.
 Each table perform its different functions such as one keeps track of directly attached neighbours, the second one determines the topology of the entire internetwork, and the third one is used for the routing table.
 OSPF is an example of Link state routing protocol.

 - Hybrid– Uses characteristic of distance vector and link state such as EIGRP.

 |Stands for||Routing Information Protocol.||Open Shortest Path First|

 |Class||Distance vector routing protocol||Link State Routing Protocol|

 |Protocol and port used||UDP and port 20||IP and port 89|